kuokuo123/otter-launcher/README.md

 ![Kitty Config](./assets/kitty.png)

 An extendable app launcher, designed for keyboard-centric wm users.
-It is customizable with ascii color codes, sixel or kitty image protocols.
+It is blazingly fast, supports vi and emacs keybinds, and can be decorated with ascii color codes, sixel or kitty image protocols.

 The concept is making these behaviours possible: